PyOED: An Extensible Suite for Data Assimilation and Model-Constrained Optimal Design of Experiments: : Structure and Philosophy

 The observation operator maps the model state onto the observation grid, thus providing a functional mapping between the model state and observational data.
 Two of the most prominent observation operators in experimental settings are the identity operator and an interpolator. \pyoed provides implementations of several observation operators including these two, with an observational design properly incorporated to enable altering observational configurations at any point in the DA or OED solution process.
 Observation operators are provided in the \code{pyoed.models.observation\_operators} subpackage.

 The error models quantify the uncertainty associated with the model parameter, model state, and observational data.
 An experimental design can be associated with any of these pieces.
 For example, in sensor placement, an experimental design is associated with the observational grid; thus, modifying the observational design affects the observational error model.
-For example, in the relaxation approach~\eqref{eqn:A_and_D_optimality_Schur}, the design weights scale the entries of the covariance matrix, and the stochastic approach~\eqref{eqn:stochastic_OED_optimization} works by removing rows/columns of the observation error covariance matrix corresponding to zero design variables. \pyoed provides various implementations of error models suitable for modeling priors, as well as observational errors in Bayesian inversion, where a design variable is consistently implemented to enable modifying the experimental design during any step of the DA and/or OED solution process.
-The current version of \pyoed (\pyoedversion) provides various error model implementations through the subpackage \code{pyoed.models.error\_models}, including a Gaussian model and Laplacian model.
+For example, in the relaxation approach~\eqref{eqn:relaxed_oed} the design weights scale the entries of the covariance (or the precision) matrix, and the stochastic approach~\eqref{eqn:stochastic_OED_optimization} works by removing rows/columns of the observation error covariance matrix corresponding to zero design variables. \pyoed provides various implementations of error models suitable for modeling priors, as well as model prediction and observational errors in Bayesian inversion, where a design variable is consistently implemented to enable modifying the experimental design during any step of the DA and/or OED solution process. \pyoed provides various error model implementations through the subpackage \code{pyoed.models.error\_models}, including multiple versions of Gaussian and Laplacian models suitable for a wide range of applications and settings.